 6. Don’t shop when hungry

-A hungry shopper is not a sensible shopper.
-You’re much more likely to buy junk food and treats when you shop hungry.
-Go after lunch instead of before and see how different your trolley looks.
+You’re much more likely to buy junk food, treats or more than you need when you shop hungry.
+Go after lunch instead and see how different your trolley looks.
 Snacks and treats are like most things – out of sight, out of mind.
 If you don’t buy them, you won’t want them.

 7. Make everyday tasks a little bit harder

-Like your secret work exercises, you can also fit in a few stretches and squats when doing various household chores.
-Add a bit of extra weight to your vacuum cleaner to give your arms a work out or sneak in a dozen squats when brushing your teeth.
-If you’re cleaning, try using different stretching poses to get to hard to reach spots.
-If you do all these for 10 minutes a day, you could be burning off around 100-150 extra calories.
+Like your secret work exercises, you can also fit in some stretches and squats when doing various household chores.
+Do a few star jumps while you’re waiting for the kettle to boil, sneak in a dozen lunges during the ad break, or run up the stairs instead of just walking.
+If you do all these every day, you could be burning off around 100-150 extra calories.

 8. Visit a museum

-Museums and art galleries are big and can take some time to get around.
-So, instead of going to cinema and sitting down for a couple of hours, visit a museum or gallery and walk for a couple of hours.
+Instead of going to cinema and sitting down for a couple of hours, why not visit a museum or gallery and walk for a couple of hours.
 A slow, 2mph walk for two hours burns off 277 calories.